-Dependents of deceased or disabled veterans who are eligible for benefits under the California Veterans Dependents Educational Assistance program can also have their fees waived with a BOGW.
+Dependents of deceased or disabled veterans who are eligible for benefits under the California Veterans Dependents Educational Assistance program can also have their fees waived with a California College Promise Grant.

-If students become eligible for the BOGW after they pay enrollment fees they will be reimbursed, and any additional units will be covered by the BOGW.
-Once a student has qualified for a BOGW, his/her enrollment fees will be paid for the rest of the academic year (Summer, Fall and Spring) whether he/she is taking one class or a full-time load.
+If students become eligible for the California College Promise Grant after they pay enrollment fees they will be reimbursed, and any additional units will be covered by the California College Promise Grant.
+Once a student has qualified for a California College Promise Grant, his/her enrollment fees will be paid for the rest of the academic year (Summer, Fall and Spring) whether he/she is taking one class or a full-time load, as long as the student remains in good academic standing.
 For more information, contact the Financial Aid Office at 707.468.3110.